 Weekly Chapel is a time to foster devotion through music, testimonies, communal reading, and teaching from Scripture.
 Chapel is open to families, and is an integral aspect of our student life.
 Convocation Chapel, our special first chapel service of the academic year, sets a tone of dedication and renewal of commitment, presenting ourselves to God for His great work at Wilberforce.

-GrandFriends Day celebrates the grandparents and friends who are essential supporters in a student's life.
+GrandFriends Day and Evening with GrandFriends celebrates the grandparents and friends who are essential supporters in a student's life.
 We invite these important people in to see a glimpse of their students' school lives, and celebrate these vital relationships with a day of student recitations, project presentations, speeches, and a joyous reception.

 Our Lessons & Carols service is structured like the traditional 18th-century service of scripture and song celebrating the incarnation and birth of Jesus Christ.
 Students lead recite scripture, perform music, and lead congregational singing as all those gathered meditate on the miracle of Christmas.